fbpx

 Frantz Liszt, a friend and an admirer of the composer’s, once mentioned that Chopin “…revealed a new phase of poetic sentiment combined with such happy innovation in the form of his art”.

-Chopin felt most comfortable in a more free-form music structure, and he is at his best in relatively short, concise pieces such as the preludes, mazurkas and other compositions mentioned below.
-Even when he does produce a longer composition, it is far less “organized” or obliged to strict musicological rules, which other composers before and after him incorporated into their compositional methods.
-This, and other factors, makes him seem like one of the most prominent figures of the romantic era in classical music.
+Chopin felt most comfortable working within free-form musical structures, and he excelled in relatively short, concise pieces such as Preludes, Mazurkas, and other compositions mentioned below.
+Even in his longer works, the music is less strictly “organized” and less bound by the rigid musicological rules that many composers before and after him followed.
+This, along with other factors, makes him one of the most prominent figures of the Romantic era in classical music.

 Nocturnes